Ceratonova shasta: Dams and proliferation

 Dammed rivers are associated with the proliferation of C. shasta.
-The dams on the river Klamath resulted in the colonization of large areas with polychaete worms which are a secondary host of C. shasta.
+The dams on the river Klamath resulted in the colonization of large areas with annelid worms which are a secondary host of C. shasta.
 Dammed areas tend to cause overcrowding of fishes which is associated with C. shasta infection.
 Plans for the removal of the dams on the Klamath are underway.